Exhibitions at Montréal museums

 The renovated Insectarium is the first museum in North America where you can observe so many species of insects live – some roaming freely – and naturalized in one place.

-Located in Parc Jean-Drapeau on Île Sainte-Hélène, the Biosphere is an environmental museum.
-The Biosphere presents the North American premiere of the exhibition Transform: Designing the Future of Energy which runs to September 4.
+Located in Parc Jean-Drapeau on Île Sainte-Hélène, the environmental museum Biosphere is temporarily closed to the public from September 15 to November 17 for major upgrades to improve the facilities.
+When it reopens, the Biosphere presents the North American premiere of the exhibition Transform: Designing the Future of Energy which runs to December 31.

 Purchasing fixed-time tickets online is highly recommended.